DTN Hardware Selection Overview

 A DTN server is made of several subsystems.
 Each needs to be optimized for a DTN workflow.
 These subsystem include:

 - Chassis and motherboard (includes memory and PCIe subsystem)

 - Storage ( includes RAID controller and disk)

-The typical engineering trade-offs between cost, redundancy, performance, and so forth apply when deciding on what hardware to use for a DTN node (e.g. redundant power supplies, SATA or SAS disks, cost/performance for RAID controllers, quality of NICs).
+The typical engineering trade-offs between cost, redundancy, performance, and so forth apply when deciding on what hardware to use for a DTN node (e.g. redundant power supplies, SATA, SAS, or NVMe backplanes, cost/performance for RAID controllers, quality of NICs).
 It is recommended to use a system that can be expanded to meet future storage requirements.
 For the DTN recommendations on this site, we are assuming sequential read-mostly workflows, and a host that is dedicated to data transfer, and not doing data analysis/manipulation.

 WARNING: We include some specific hardware examples on these pages, but as hardware changes quickly, it is very difficult to keep this material up to date.
 Please always check around to see if there are newer, better, cheaper options.